535 Centerville Road, Suite 201

 Previously, Washburn was Director of the Rhode Island and Maine Training and Technical Assistance Projects, part of the Head Start national network.
 In this role she built the capacities of Head Start, child care, public school pre-K programs, and statewide stakeholder groups in the areas of supervision, professional development, child assessment, and early literacy, including supporting dual language learners.
 She also served as EDC’s liaison to the Office of Head Start for these projects.

 Washburn led three projects for the U.S. Department of Education Early Reading First initiative, implementing comprehensive systems change to support public schools, Head Start, and child care programs to advance their early learning and literacy practices.

 She is lead curriculum developer for EDC’s research-based, credit-bearing Excellence in Teaching (EIT) professional development program for early childhood teachers and supervisors.
 She co-developed and teaches EIT’s Literacy Environment Enrichment Program (LEEP) and Supporting Preschoolers with Language Differences (SPLD).
-She was principle developer of the supervisor strand of LEEP.
+She was principal developer of the supervisor strand of LEEP.

 Washburn co-developed and teaches the two-credit, online course Foundations of Supervision for Early Childhood Managers, which provides child care, Head Start, and pre-K program directors and supervisors with effective techniques that improve early education.